 - Prioritize your top-selling products.
 Any fashion store has a handful of products (the golden 20%) that generate most of the revenue (around 80%).
 Focus on these first to drive business growth.

 - Take a customer-centric approach to product data.
 Brick-and-mortar stores can pile their products high and let footfall do the rest.
 Retail e-commerce, by contrast, has to leave a trail of breadcrumbs for customers to follow.
-That means using descriptions that trigger curiosity and resonate with a specific need, context or psychographic profile.
+That means using descriptions that trigger curiosity and resonate with a shopper personally.

 - Use enhanced product data to inform quick decision making.
 Every extra click a customer takes on your site is also an opportunity for them to abandon their search.
 By using granular product attributes and targeted product descriptions, you can help your customers find, sort and purchase products before fatigue kicks in.